MartinEesmaa/VVCEasy/README.md

 License: LGPL-2.1+ & GPL-2.0+

-For my custom build configuration license is LGPL-2.1.
+For my custom build configuration license is GPL-3.0+ with nonfree (fdk-aac) for FFmpeg.

 © 2000-2024 [FFmpeg developers](https://github.com/FFmpeg) (All rights reserved)